getkwara-people/recruitment-kata-ruby/README.md

 - Once the sell by date has passed, `quality` degrades twice as fast
 - The `quality` of an item is never negative
 - "Aged Brie" actually _increases_ in `quality` the older it gets
-- The quality of an item is never more than 50
+- The `quality` of an item is never more than 50
-- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
+- "Sulfuras", being a legendary item, never has to be sold or decreases in `quality`
 - "Backstage passes", like aged brie, increase in `quality` as the `sell_in` value approaches:
   - `quality` increases by 2 when there are 10 days or less, and by 3 when there are 5 days or less
   - `quality` drops to 0 after the concert